 So there we were, sitting by the sea, slowly fishing fruit from our Sangrias.
 We were looking at the marina with yachts of all sizes, who came on a visit to Piraeus from all over the world.
 Our eyes stopped at a grandmother getting off a yacht to welcome her granddaughter and son/son-in-law on the docks.

 And I just said it must be great to have such a life, to sail the world and discover new places by the sea.
-To this, Mathieu replied that it would be a great plan for retirement.
+To this, Mathieu replied that it would be a great retirement plan.
 But I told him something my parents kept telling me: when you’re young, you have energy, but not a lot of time; when you retire, you have a lot of time, but not so much energy left to do all that you wanted.
 So he said we should go sailing sooner and immediately started checking out sailboat prices on his phone.
 And it turns out the boat isn’t that expensive.

 I felt very excited.
 At that time, it was before the two of us got engaged.
 And I remember I thought to myself this was better than a marriage proposal!